adrelanos/aeternity-wiki/Keeping-your-Cryptocurrency--Safe-&-Secure.md

 sell products.
 However, it brings with it one of the inherent problems that all other currencies have weather its paper money or digital currency.
-Malicious users and thieves will go to just about any lengths necessary in order to obtain your hard earned aeon,.
-They don't care about who you are, how nice a person you are or how adversely affected you will be from them stealing your aeon.
+Malicious users and thieves will go to just about any lengths necessary in order to obtain your hard earned digital currency.
+They don't care about who you are, how nice a person or how adversely affected you will be from them stealing from you.

-It seams like everyday we hear of a story about someone either losing their digital currency or having had it stolen by a malicious user.
+It seams like everyday we hear a story about someone either losing their digital currency or having had it stolen by a malicious user.
 In many of those cases had the victim implemented a few simple security measures their digital currency would